 On November 24 2020, the French sociologist and philosopher Bruno Latour (1949) will be awarded the Spinozalens 2020 by Mayor of Amsterdam Femke Halsema.
+The evening is organised by the International Spinozaprijs Foundation, the Embassy of the North Sea and Felix Meritis and can be followed via livestream.

 Central theme of the Spinozalens cycle 2019-2020 is technology.
 According to the jury, Bruno Latour is one of the first to interpret technology as a social factor.
 In addition, Latour had already put sustainability on the agenda in the early 1990s.
 According to him, non-humans such as seas, plants, animals and microbes have a political voice that must be heard in our democracy.
 His plea for a “Parliament of Things” is very innovative and leads to a different way of dealing with all that is non-human.